JuliaAI/MLJ.jl/docs/src/composing_models.md

 0.13108966715886725
 ```

-A `node` method allows us to overerload a given function to
+A `node` method allows us to overload a given function to
 node arguments.
 Here are some examples taken from MLJ source
 (at work in the example above):